sellersj/artifact-checker/README.md

 * deploys
 * mailSourceData

+## Data used to generate Deployment from other data center
+The code uses an env var called `WAS_CIPO_HOST`

 ## TODO not yet working Manual steps to regenerate the schema
 Currently there are some manual steps for generating the model Download the schema